RasmusRPaulsen/Deep-MVLM/README.md

 ```
 "pre-align": {
 	"align_center_of_mass" : true,
-	"rot_x": 180,
+	"rot_x": 0,
-	"rot_y": 180,
+	"rot_y": 0,
-	"rot_z": 0,
+	"rot_z": 180,
 	"scale": 1,
 	"write_pre_aligned": true
 }
 ```
 Here the scan is first aligned so the center-of-mass of the scan is aligned to the origo.
-Secondly, it is rotated 180 degrees around the x-axis followed by a 180 degrees rotation around the y-axis.
+Secondly, it is rotated 180 degrees around the z-axis.
 The rotation order is z-x-y.
 This will align this scan:

 ![mri-coord-system](art/mr_org_coord.png)